jainal09/strivio/README.md

     6
 ```
 5. Upload this to the **Root Directory** of Drop Box and done 😃!
-6. Send the OATH token to participants - this works like an access token for the workshop.
+6. Send the OATH token to participants.
 ## Participants
 1. In GitHub Repo open Settings/Secrets and click on add a Secret
 2. Name of the secret should be **OATH** and value should be the access token which the organizer gave you!